 Article I - Name

 The name of this constituent association shall be the University Support Personnel Association of the University of North Florida.
 Hereafter the association will be referred to as the USPA.

 Article II - Purposes

-The University Support Personnel Association shall be concerned with all activities that affect
+The USPA shall be concerned with all activities that affect

 Article III - Membership

 have achieved permanent status in USPS positions at the University of North